 Whitening your teeth will always demand some effort on your part.
 That said, whitening pens are perhaps the most convenient method.
 They don’t require you to keep trays or strips in place, and you don’t need to measure out gel.
 You just prep your teeth, click or twist the pen, apply the gel, and you’re done.

 Prepping your teeth is pretty simple.
 Just brush, floss, and dry your teeth.
-Use a fluoride-free toothpaste for this step since fluoride coats the teeth and prevents the peroxide from working.
+Use a fluoride-free toothpaste for this step since fluoride coats the teeth and may prevent the peroxide from working.
 After brushing, you can use a washcloth or paper towel, but many people just suck in air through their teeth until surface moisture is eliminated.

 Once your teeth are dry, keep your lips off of them by smiling.
 Click the button on the pen until enough gel is visible for whitening your teeth.
 The first time you use the pen, this can take 15-20 clicks.
 From then on, it should be about three.